What is a title deed?

 The Queensland Titles Office usually requires statutory declarations from the registered owner and every other living person who had custody of the certificate of title.

-The statutory declaration is quite complex to prepare so you should contact Ferguson Cannon to prepare these for you.
+The statutory declaration is quite complex to prepare so you should contact Sajen Legal to prepare these for you.